WarriorofZarona/Good-README-Generator/README.md

 # Good README Generator ![GitHub package.json version](https://img.shields.io/github/package-json/v/WarriorofZarona/Good-README-Generator)

-## A user is prompted for his github username and is asked questions, the answers populate a README for future projects
+ A user is prompted for his username and is asked questions.
+The answers populate a README to be used for projects.

 # Tables of Contents
 * [Installation](#installation)